kddprojectgroup1/kdd-project-group_1/README.md

 2.Data Understanding and EDA:
 ==

-* After importing the dataset, we perform exploratory data analysis.
+* After importing the dataset, Exploratory Data Analysis is performed.
-* First is to do data preprocessing.
-It has handling the missing data by imputation techniques, selecting the features for exploration and visualizations(In this dataset we are dropping some features which are not required for further steps).
+* In this dataset we first dropped some features which are not required for EDA and prediction.
+* The missing values are checked and then imputation techniques are performed to fill the missing values.
+* Based on the statistical information of the dataset the Outliers are removed.
-* Included new "ratings" column for both customers and hosts based on the description of Airbnb and reviews by customers and using other features.
+* A new "ratings" column is included for the hosts based on the neighbourhood group, price and days of availability of the airbnb.
-* Next in Data Exploration, we use the preprocessed data to get useful insights from visualizations and predictions.
+* Next in Data Exploration, we get useful insights by visualizing different types of graphs plotted.

 3.Data Preparation:
 ==

 Preparing the data for modelling in the further process.
 If needed planning to do the transformations on some of the features in the dataset.

 4.Machine Learning:
 ==